2022 eastern Australia floods: Northern Rivers

 In early March, in the Northern Rivers, the M1 highway was closed by flooding from Cudgera Creek to Tweed Heads.
 The area, particularly Woodburn, Lismore and Clarence Valley Council, suffering fuel, food and water shortages.
 400 military personnel were sent to Lismore to help with the clean-up.
 Four people perished in Lismore, after the area suffered its worst flood in recorded history, inundating many businesses and homes in the city, which peaked 2 metres above the town's last record flood.
-More than 3,000 homes in Lismore were affected by the flood, which left the region to resemble "a war zone".
+More than 3,000 homes in Lismore were affected by the flood, leaving the region looking like a 'war zone'.
 There were around 270 people refuging in Lismore's two evacuation centres, with thousands of others finding shelter in family and friends' places of residence.
+Community groups also stepped in to fill gaps in the state and federal governments' response, helping to clear and clean flood damaged houses while providing food and shelter.

 On 30 March, Byron Bay's main street (Jonson Street) was partially submerged in floodwaters following another wave of sousing rain in northern NSW.
 A residential estate in Ballina was also submerged, flooding homes.

-On 30 March, after the all-clear had been given in Lismore less than 24 hours prior, an evacuation order was again issued for those in low-lying areas of Lower Macleay and parts of Bellingen as the levee overflowed as the Wilsons River began to rise (expected to peak at 12 metres) and the city centre flooded, in addition to a woman going missing in floodwaters south of Lismore.
+On 30 March, after the all-clear had been given in Lismore less than 24 hours prior, an evacuation order was again issued for those in low-lying areas of the city as the levee overflowed as the Wilsons River began to rise (expected to peak at 12 metres) and the city centre flooded, in addition to a woman going missing in floodwaters south of Lismore.
 The heavy rainfall and flash flooding evoked more than 60 flood rescues in the 24 hours leading up to the 30th, in addition to some locals being isolated due to surrounding floodwaters.
 The Pacific Highway was closed in both directions between Wardell and Tintenbar due to the flooding.